ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Fetch list of Document Categories based on a Language Code

-On receiving a request to fetch Document Category Details with the input parameters (Language Code), the system fetches all the Document Categories for the Language Code Received as per the below listed steps
+On receiving a request to fetch Document Category Details with the input parameters (Language Code), the system fetches all the Document Categories for the Language Code Received as per the below listed steps:

 1. Validates if all required input parameters have been received as listed below for each specific request
    * Language Code - Mandatory